isomerpages/moe-holyinnocentspri/_quality-cce-education/Sexuality Education in School.md

 Please Note:<b>
 ***For 2023, the Primary 5 lesson “Did You Know?” will also be conducted for the Primary 6 cohort.***</b>

+### INFORMATION FOR PARENTS

+Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form which is in the attachment.
+The opt-out form is to be submitted by **31/01/2023**.

+Parents can contact the school at holyinnocentspri@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.